50 People Shot, 15 Fatally, In Baltimore In A Week

 BALTIMORE (WJZ) — It’s been a violent week in Baltimore.
-Since last Sunday, 50 people were shot and 15 of those victims died.
+As of Monday morning, 50 people were shot and 15 of those victims died since last Sunday.

 New numbers released early Monday accounted for three additional shootings that happened overnight.

 At 11:03 p.m.
 Sunday officers were called to Federal Hill Park in the 300 block of Warren Avenue for a report of gunshots being heard in the area.
-When they arrived, they found a 39-year-old man with gunshot wounds to his body.
+When they arrived, they found 39-year-old Melvin Thompson with gunshot wounds to his body.
 He later died at the hospital.

 VIDEO: Man Fatally Shot In Federal Hill Park Sunday Night

 Officers were then called to the 700 block of Bartlett Avenue for a ShotSpotter alert around 12:14 a.m.
 Monday.
 There they found a shooting victim in the 2300 block of Homewood Avenue.
-The victim was found inside a car that was involved in a crash.
+The victim, 52 year-old Vincent McCoy, was found inside a car that was involved in a crash.
 He was taken to area hospital where he died from his injuries.

 Then around 3:35 a.m., officers were called to the 2000 block of Griffis Avenue for a report of a shooting.
 When officers arrived, they found an 18-year-old man with gunshot wounds to his body.
 The victim was taken to an area hospital for treatment.